 productivity in the experimental plots.
 In addition, our harvest and fertilization

-treatments should alter some the initial soil qualities over time.
+treatments should alter some of the initial soil qualities over time.
 In this protocol,

 you will sample soils to measure variation in important soil properties.
 These

 properties are described in the Soil Texture Protocol, Soil Moisture Protocol, and